Hypopituitarism in Children

 Key points about hypopituitarism in children

-- Hypopituitarism means that the pituitary gland is not working normally.
-The pituitary
+Hypopituitarism means that the pituitary gland is not making enough hormones.
+The

-gland is the master endocrine gland in the body.
-It normally releases as many as 8
+pituitary gland is the master endocrine gland in the body.
+It normally releases several

 different hormones.
 These hormones control growth, metabolism, blood pressure, and